yana-sidnich/flight-simulator/README.md

 After the Simulator Controller loaded up, the user may start by changing the speed, or the time requested to be queried, or just hold until anomalies will come up on screen as a red-dot on the correlation graph.

+# Views

  - **Media Player**

  ![alt text](https://raw.githubusercontent.com/eladoni1/pictures-for-ADP2/main/MediaPlayer%20in%20MainWindow.PNG)

  The user can use the multimedia buttons to control or target a specific frame in the flight, or speed things up, or even start playing backwards.
+ On each side of the slider there's a time indicator.
+ The play button also indicates the current time.

+ - **GPS Map**
+  Upon Initialization, we download a static map (using yandx maps - one of only free maps provider) which center is the avarage of the gps lat lon values.
+  The lat lon values are converted to x,y pixels location on the image.
+  This map is saved to byte[] (using async download method).
+With SkiSharp.WPF library we draw the map as background and draw circles representing all known GPS locations (up untill current time).
+  The user can also control the zoom via slider (Which behind the scenes download a new image, recalculate the points x,y pixels position and redraw).

  - **Steers, rudder and throttle**